compsigh/web/app/events/2024-11-01/compsigh-night.md

 ---
 title: "compsigh night v2024.11.01"
 description: "double clone tonight!
-Alex will host a beginner-friendly presentation on neural networks, in concept and in practice. then Gursh is back (finally lol) for get git part two! come by to get an intuition for what the magic AI box is really doing, to learn the dev workflows teams use, and for the vibes :)"
+Alex will host a beginner-friendly presentation on neural networks, in concept and in practice. then Gursh is back (finally lol) for get git part two! come by to get an intuition for what the magic AI box is really doing, to learn the dev workflows teams use, and for the Fall vibes :)"
 event_details: {
   start: 1730509200,
   location: "The Hive",